MapsPeople/docs/collections/_ios/v3/getting-started/index.md

 let myMapControl = MPMapControl.init(map: mapView)!
 ```

-## I don't have an API key?
+## Set the MapsIndoors API Key

-In order to include MapsIndoors in your app, you need an api key.
-If you are not a customer you can use this api key `57e4e4992e74800ef8b69718` to follow the above guide.
+In order to include MapsIndoors in your app, you need an API key.
+If you are not a customer you can use this API key `57e4e4992e74800ef8b69718` to follow the above guide.

 In order to include MapsIndoors in your own app with your own content, you need to [contact MapsPeople](https://resources.mapspeople.com/contact-us) to get your building drawings processed and hosted by us.